Spring Football: Blue & White Game set for Tyler High

 The Lions will have a freshman-only scrimmage at Marshall on Aug.
 13, with the freshman, JV and varsity scrimmaging DeSoto on Aug.
 20 in Tyler.

-Tyler's varsity season open is against Texas High in Texarkana on Aug.
+Tyler's varsity season opener is against Texas High in Texarkana on Aug.
 27.